 - Transportation to work.
 This is primarily a rural issue, but there are also gaps in service options for evening workers in the urban area. - Medical transportation.
 This is an issue in both urban and rural areas.
 Specific issues include travel to medical appointments outside the county of residence (especially in Washington County) and for seniors not eligible for Medicaid. - Lack of awareness/understanding of available transportation options.
 This applies to both rural and urban areas.
-Although the NYConnects program does contain information about transportation options, it does not provide a complete picture of all services.
+Although the NYConnects website does contain information about transportation options, the current configuration of the search options may not return a complete picture of all services.
+Locally, the County-led offices of NYConnects offer a wide variety of services and more personalized support.
+For example, the Washington County office provides a staffed call center during business hours, which can provide individualized customer service, including transportation resources.
 Crandall Library is finalizing the Southern Adirondack Neighborhood Guide, or SANG, which is intended to provide a central web presence for community services.
 It is hoped that these options will help fill this need. - General mobility connections between rural and urban areas.
 In areas without transit, finding transportation options to connect to needed services (often located in the urban area) continues to be an issue. - Mobility for the homebound, especially seniors.
 This is primarily a rural issue.